themptyone/SCNS-UCCS-Framework/README.md

 # SCNS-UCCS 🚀

-->  Welcome to the **SCNS-UCCS framework**, a revolutionary system for organizing, navigating, and validating the entire information           landscape.
+->  Welcome to the **SCNS-UCCS framework**, a  system for organizing, navigating, and validating the entire information           landscape.

 ->  By merging the **Spatial Code Navigation System (SCNS)** with the **Universal Code Coordinate System (UCCS)**, we provide a stable,        universal GPS for your data, code, and documents.